hetznercloud/hcloud-cloud-controller-manager/README.md

 On code change, skaffold will rebuild the image, redeploy it and print all logs.

-⚠️ Do not forget to clean up the development cluster once are finished:
+⚠️ Do not forget to clean up the development cluster once you are finished:

 ```sh
 make -C dev down